I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactiondmacompletedfinal.md

 When your driver calls <b>WdfDmaTransactionDmaCompletedFinal</b>, the driver supplies the number of bytes that were transferred.
 The return value is always <b>TRUE</b>, because the framework will not attempt to transfer any more bytes for the specified transaction.

 For more information about completing DMA transfers, see <a href="https://msdn.microsoft.com/86383b9f-9b82-4afa-81ac-2ab09bd8778b">Completing a DMA Transfer</a>.

-The following code example notifies the framework that a device's DMA transfer operation has completed with an underrun condition.

 ## Requirements
 | &nbsp; | &nbsp; |